purescript/purescript/docs/source/syntax.rst

 Operators
 ---------

-In addition to the standard operators, user-defined infix operators can be created by enclosing names in parentheses.
+User-defined infix operators can be created by enclosing names in parentheses.

 E.g. to create a synonym for string concatenation::